We welcome anyone to try rowing, so find out more here and give it a go.

 GB Rowing Team

-Lead Coach for the Paralympic pathway, Tom has played a major part in the recent success of the team, and was instrumental in GB Para rowing’s impressive winning streak at the 2016 Rio Paralympic games.
+Head of Olympic and Paralympic Performance Delivery.
+Tom has played a major part in the overall success of the team, and was instrumental in GB Para rowing’s impressive winning streak at the 2016 Rio Paralympic games.

 Tom Dyson began coaching rowing during a year out at The Kings School Paramatta in Sydney, Australia, working with year nine youngsters and shadowing the then Head Coach, Andrew Randell.

-He joined the GB Rowing Team in 2007 as a performance coach with the para rowing squad; he was appointed Acting Lead Coach in September 2008 and took up his current post as Lead Coach in 2009.
-During this time Tom has coached AS (Arms and Shoulders) single sculler Tom Aggar to 3 consecutive World titles, and the LTA (Legs, Trunk and Arms) mixed coxed four to 2.
+He joined the GB Rowing Team in 2007 as a performance coach with the para rowing squad; he was appointed Acting Lead Coach in September 2008 and took up as Lead Coach in 2009.
+During this time Tom coached AS (Arms and Shoulders) single sculler Tom Aggar to 3 consecutive World titles, and the LTA (Legs, Trunk and Arms) mixed coxed four to 2.

 Tom Dyson was accepted onto the 2011-2013 intake for UK Sport’s Elite Coaching Apprenticeship Programme; the scheme is designed to accelerate the technical and personal development of high performance coaches by pairing apprentice coaches with mentors, and is also an opportunity to learn from coaches in other elite sports.

-Tom lists the 2015 World Rowing Championships in Aiguebelette as his proudest achievement as a GB Rowing Team coach – all four Paralympic boats placed in the top 2 spots.
+Tom lists the 2015 World Rowing Championships in Aiguebelette as his one of his proudest achievements as a GB Rowing Team coach – all four Paralympic boats placed in the top 2 spots.

 Since 2014 Tom has been in charge of the LTA (Legs, Trunk and Arms) mixed coxed 4.
 This crew – Grace Clough, Pamela Relph, Daniel Brown, James Fox and cox Oliver James – have held the world title for the past two years.
 They produced some outstanding performances in 2015, including setting new World Best times on two consecutive days at the 2015 World Rowing Championships, and went on to secure a gold medal finish at the Rio Paralympic Games.